Ntsekees/Nahaiwa/grammar/src/morphology/anchoring-slot.md

   └─
 ```

-* ⟪ʎï⟫, the Coinjective, indicates that the word has the same anchoring as the preceding word bearing Injective ⟪m⟫ Binding.
+* ⟪ʎï⟫, the Coinjective, indicates that the word has the same anchoring as the preceding word bearing Injective ⟪m⟫ Anchoring.

 * ⟪θa⟫, the Post-subordinative, indicates that tagged word is anchored immediately after the end of a subordinate clause, and serves the purpose of explicitly marking the termination point of said subordinate clause.
 The tagged word therefore belongs to the immediate parent clause of the terminated subordinate clause.